 The products you choose for any type of bathroom design are crucial in achieving your desired look.
 However, to create a sense of balance and harmony, the products you choose need to complement each other, which is what this article is all about.

 Before we begin looking at individual products, let’s just have a little reminder as to how The Harbour bathroom we created looks:

 Ready to embark on your creative journey?
 It’s time to weigh anchor and get underway, by focusing in on those individual elements that really make this look work.

 Freestanding baths have been gaining in popularity for years as homeowners yearn for a more relaxing and luxurious bathing experience, forming the foundation for many a bathroom design.

 For The Harbour look, we’ve headed straight for one of the classics, with a traditional slipper bath.
 The great thing about this design is that the curves are reminiscent of the bow of a boat.
-We’ve opted for white feet which give a pristine appearance, although you could just as easily choose chrome.
+We’ve opted for chrome feet which provide a touch of sparkle, although you could just as easily choose white.
 A blue coloured bath would also fit well with this design.